 Processing times may take longer during surges and in cases where documentation or payment information is missing.

 The Emergency Aid program has been established to assist recipients of the Chi-Rise Scholarship Program who are enrolled in college full-time.
 The Emergency Aid opportunity is meant to preserve your wellbeing in college.
-Unexpected financial turns should not burden you and/or your Family, or prevent from fully realizin your college potential.
+Unexpected financial turns should not prevent you from fully realizing your college potential.
 Consider Emergency Aid as an opportunity to alleviate these burdens so you can continue your education.

 Applicants must meet all of the following criteria: